jackyzha0/jackyzha0.github.io/content/thoughts/22 learnings from 22 years.md

 2. choosing it makes all the difference
 	1. you can choose joy
 		1. my phone lockscreen has been this
+		2. nothing stops! the nihilist probably doesn't build any sandcastles.
+They leave the beach and drown themselves, or sit grumpily in the car.
+But I want to have fun _now_ and _play_.
 	2. you can choose people
 	3. you can choose how you spend you hours because how you spend your hours is how you spend your life
 3. a yes means nothing if you never say no